wyne-ybanez/SneakrHead/README.md

 - As a shopper, I would like to sort the list of available products
 - As a shopper, I would like to sort a specific category of products
-- As a shopper, I would like to sort multiple categories of products simultaneously
 - As a shopper, I would like to search for a product by name or description
 - As a shopper, I would like to easily see what I’ve searched for and the number of results